Category: Dietary behaviours

-Can Trauma-Informed approaches help practitioners to support young people to make choices that enhance their health, wellbeing and weight more effectively?
+Can Trauma-Informed approaches help young people enhance their health, wellbeing and weight more effectively?

-Children and young people whose bodies do not conform to societal expectations have a greater risk of being teased or bullied.
-This may be experienced as trauma.
-Trauma-informed practice aims to develop awareness of how trauma negatively impacts individuals to facilitate responses which empower them to make choices that promote their health and wellbeing.
+Children and young people whose bodies do not conform to societal expectations have a greater risk of being teased or bullied, which may be experienced as trauma.

 Investigating the impact of effective weight gain prevention interventions in the UK: a modelling study